Scientific and Technical Committee

 Oxford County is Ontarios first municipality to make a commitment to 100% renewable energy and Zero Waste.
 A major strategy toward this goal includes extensive networking with local and international partners, CUTRIC being considered a critical player in this quest.

 Jean-Yves Huot obtained his Ph.D. in Chemistry from the University of Sherbrooke in 1985.
 He joined the National Research Council Canada (NRC) in 2013 after about 25 years of industrial activities in R&D, product management and development, and quality control of battery materials.
-Before joining NRC, Jean-Yves has been involved in development of battery-grade zinc powder for primary and rechargeable alkaline zinc batteries, lead alloys and additives for lead acid batteries, battery-grade carbon and graphite materials for several battery chemistries, metal and chemical hydrides for hydrogen storage, and LFP cathode for Li-ion battery.
+Before joining NRC, Jean-Yves has been involved in development of battery-grade zinc powder for primary and rechargeable alkaline zinc batteries, lead alloys and additives for lead acid batteries, battery-grade carbon and graphite materials for several battery chemistries, electrocatalysts and chemical hydrides for hydrogen generation and storage, and LFP cathode for Li-ion battery.

 Kaan Inal is an Associate Professor in the Department of Mechanical and Mechatronics Engineering at the University of Waterloo, Waterloo, ON., Canada.
 He received his undergraduate degree in 1996 and his Ph.D. in 2001.
 After working as post-doctoral fellow and research associate, Dr. Inal joined the Department of Mechanical and Mechatronics Engineering at the University of Waterloo (2006).
 His primary research focuses on multi-scale modeling and development of mechanism driven advanced material models.
 Dr. Inal has applied multiscale frameworks for several new and emerging materials to enable their applications for automotive lightweighting.
 He also leads a research group focusing on high performance computing (parallel computing) for “industrial scale” simulations with mechanism based constitutive models.
 These models are coupled with computational intelligence methods such as neural networks and genetic algorithms for simulations in the field of solid mechanics.
 He has co-authored more than 50 research articles and book chapters.
 Dr. Inal has held visiting professorship at University of Pennsylvania and Georgia Institute of Technology.
 He was also a visiting scientist with General Motors Canadian Regional Engineering Center (2014) where he participated in various projects on lightweighting.
 Dr. Inal is a General Motors Research Chair in Integrated Computational Mechanics for Mass Efficient Automotive Structures.